tainakanchu/bpm-calculator-for-dj/README.md

 ## Development Environment

-Development EnvironmentThis application is developed using [Next.js](https://nextjs.org/).
+This application is developed using [Vite](https://vitejs.dev/) + [React](https://react.dev/).
 To start the development server, run the following command:

 ```bash
 npm run dev